-Consolidated revenues for the third quarter of fiscal 2016 were $6.3 million compared to $5.4 million for the third quarter of fiscal 2015.
-The revenues for the third quarter of fiscal 2016 consisted of $5.6 million in processing and storage fees, $609,000 in licensee income, and $88,000 in product revenue, compared to $5.0 million in processing and storage fees, $169,000 in licensee income and $266,000 in product revenue for the third quarter of fiscal 2015.
+Consolidated revenues for the third quarter of fiscal 2017 were $6.9 million compared to $6.3 million for the third quarter of fiscal 2016.
+The revenues for the third quarter of fiscal 2017 consisted of $6.3 million in processing and storage fees, $492,000 in licensee income, and $115,000 in product revenue, compared to $5.6 million in processing and storage fees, $609,000 in licensee income and $88,000 in product revenue for the third quarter of fiscal 2016.

-The Company reported a net loss for the three months ended August 31, 2016 of ($2.6) million, or ($0.35) per basic share, compared to net income of $7.8 million, or $0.83 per basic share and $0.80 per diluted share for the three months ended August 31, 2015.
+The Company reported net income for the three months ended August 31, 2017 of $652,000, or $0.09 per basic share and $0.08 per diluted share, compared to a net loss of ($2.6) million, or ($0.35) per basic and diluted shares for the three months ended August 31, 2016.
+For the three months ended August 31, 2017, there was a 12% increase in processing and storage revenues and a 12% decrease in selling, general and administrative expenses, which were partially offset by a 27% increase in cost of sales.
 The net loss for the three months ended August 31, 2016 resulted from the cancellation of certain interests in the Florida Revenue Sharing Agreement and certain interests in the Texas Revenue Sharing Agreement resulting in extinguishment of revenue sharing agreements in the amount of $2.3 million, goodwill and intangible assets impairment of $1.9 million, a 49% increase in selling, general and administrative expenses and a 3% increase in cost of sales.
 This was offset by a 16% increase in total revenue and an income tax benefit of $899,000.
-During the three months ended August 31, 2015, the Company released $7.0 million of its valuation allowance for income taxes.
-The decision to reverse a portion of the allowance is based on the Company’s historical operating performance, which includes profitability in ten of the last eleven quarters, steadily improving operations, which contributed to the Company recently coming out of a 36 month cumulative loss position, and positive expectations for future taxable income.

 About Cryo-Cell International, Inc.